Ayutac/simple-config/README.md

 A very basic and very lightweight configuration library for very basic needs.
 Like say, you make a mod and don't really care about configurations for your mod's users but want to address their needs anyway?
 Then this might be the perfect config lib for you.

+## Features
+- save integer config values (with a range)
+- save boolean config values
+- no comments
+- no annotations
+- that's it

 ## Setup & Use

 ```gradle